AntonyBooming/outage_project/README.md

 #### As you may be able to see that California has the highest number of outages in our dataset, whereas Alaska has the least.

-### Number of power outages relative to residential sector electricity consumption by state
+### Number of power outages relative to residential sector electricity consumption by state(you can touch on the points to see specifics!)

 <iframe
   src="step2-outage-scatter.html"
   width="600"
-  height="800"
+  height="650"
   frameborder="0"
 ></iframe>